vladris/blog/2024/10/28/mental-poker-part-10-conclusions.md

 This blog post will wrap up the [Mental Poker series](https://vladris.com/writings/index.html#mental-poker).
-I started thinking about this 3 years ago, and worked on a [Mental Poker Toolkit](https://github.com/vladris/mental-poker-toolkit) library as a side-project.
+I started thinking about this in 2021, and worked on a [Mental Poker Toolkit](https://github.com/vladris/mental-poker-toolkit) library as a side-project.
 The blog posts in the series were written as I was exploring the tech.
-Here I aim to bring all the learnings together in a final recap.
+Here I aim to bring all the pieces together in a final recap.

 ## Inception